luisfontes19/vscode-swissknife/README.md

 You can invoke the dedicated command pallete with ```ctrl+shift+9``` for windows or ```cmd+shift+9``` for mac (when focusing the editor)

-The conversions will only use the selected text by.
+The conversions will only use the selected text by default.
 If no text is selected the entire content of the editor will be used.
 It supports multi selection and will run the script for each selection individually

 **Macbook Touchbar Support**
 You can also invoke the swissknife extension directly from the macbook's touchbar
 ![Touchbar Support](data/touchbar_support.png)